Skip to main content

 Fidelity job opportunities extend beyond finance—perfect for career changers

 Big companies like Fidelity employ thousands of people in all sorts of roles.
 While Fidelity is a financial services company, you don’t need a finance background to work here because we’ll teach you everything you need to know.
-“We’re not as concerned with that financial knowledge.
-It’s being a team player, being coachable, understanding and appreciating feedback, and having that drive to help people that matters,” said Michael.
-“A lot of what finance is about is helping people,” said Tierney.

 With more than 40 lines of business, Fidelity offers ample career vitality, mobility, and growth opportunities.
-“Fidelity is extremely diverse.
-You can continue to grow and positively affect the firm in different ways,” said Albert.
 You can learn about new sides of the firm, explore new roles, and join new teams to keep your skills sharp, learn new things, and grow professionally.
-“There are so many different paths you can take: pursue licensing, do operations, process transactions, recruit people,” said Tierney.
+“There are so many different paths you can take: pursue licensing, do operations, process transactions, recruit people,” says Tierney.
 “Fidelity is a truly great place where you can have a long-term career.”

 How to match your skill sets and interests with job applications or making a career change

-1. Look at your skill sets.
+Look at your skill sets.
 What do you do really well?
 List those things.

-2. What are you interested in and curious about?
 Make a list of all the topics, roles, and industries that pique your interest.

 Do you want to learn new ideas and skills?
-“Being in this environment is about learning,” said Michael.
-“You start with 401(k)s, but then you move on to pensions and other benefits.
-There are multiple layers to learn and places to go so you’re not stuck and you’re always growing.”
+“Being in this environment is about learning,” says Michael.
+"There are multiple layers to learn and places to go so you’re not stuck and you’re always growing.”

 Do you want to learn more about money and how it works?
-“I talk with a lot of candidates who didn’t have financial literacy growing up,” said Michael.
+“I talk with a lot of candidates who didn’t have financial literacy growing up,” says Michael.
 “They want to help themselves, their families, and our customers prepare for retirement and invest wisely.”

-• If you’re a recent graduate, consider enrolling in a specialized program to help yourself gain work experience.
+If you’re a recent graduate, consider enrolling in a specialized program to help yourself gain work experience.
 At Fidelity, we have entry-level job opportunities available.

 How to be more strategic in your job applications: